Gilead

 Gilead is a novel by Marilynne Robinson published in 2004.
 It won the 2005 Pulitzer Prize for Fiction and the National Book Critics Circle Award.
 It is Robinson's second novel, following Housekeeping (1980).
 Gilead is an epistolary novel, as the entire narrative is a single, continuing, albeit episodic, document, written on several occasions in a form combining a journal and a memoir.
 It comprises the fictional autobiography of John Ames, an elderly, white Congregationalist pastor in the small, secluded town of Gilead, Iowa (also fictional), who knows that he is dying of a heart condition.
 At the beginning of the book, the date is established as 1956.
 Ames explains that he is writing an account of his life for his seven-year-old son, who will have few memories of him.[1]: 9 Ames indicates he was born in 1880.
 He said that he was seventy-six years old at the time of writing.

 Many years later, Ames meets his second wife, Lila, a less educated woman who appears in church one Pentecost Sunday.
-Eventually, Ames baptizes Lila, and their relationship develops, culminating in her proposal to him.
-As Ames writes his memoirs, Boughton's son, John Ames Boughton (Jack), reappears in the town after leaving it in disgrace twenty years earlier, following his seduction and abandonment of a girl from a poverty-stricken family near his university.
+Eventually, Ames baptizes Lila, and their relationship develops, culminating in her proposing marriage to him.
+As Ames writes his memoirs, Boughton's son John Ames Boughton (Jack) reappears in the town after leaving it in disgrace twenty years earlier, following his seduction and abandonment of a girl from a poverty-stricken family near his university.
 The daughter of this relationship died poor and uncared-for at the age of three, despite the Boughton family's well-intended but unwelcome efforts to look after the child.
-Young Boughton, the apple of his parents' eye but deeply disliked by Ames, seeks Ames out; much of the tension in the novel results from Ames's mistrust of Jack Boughton, particularly his relationship with Lila and their son.
-In the dénouement, however, it turns out that Jack Boughton is himself suffering from his forced separation from his common-law wife, an African American from Tennessee, and their son; the family is not allowed to live together because of segregationist laws, and her family utterly rejects Jack Boughton.
+Young Boughton, the apple of his parents' eye but deeply disliked by Ames, seeks Ames out.
+Much of the tension in the novel results from Ames's mistrust of Jack Boughton, particularly his relationship with Lila and their son.
+In the dénouement, however, it turns out that Jack Boughton is himself suffering from his forced separation from his common-law wife, a black woman from Tennessee, and their son.
+The family is not allowed to live together because of segregationist laws, and her family utterly rejects Jack Boughton.
 It is implied that Jack's understanding of Lila lies in their shared sense of tragedy as she prepares for the death of Ames, who has given her security and stability she has never known before.

 Although there is action in the story, its mainspring lies in Ames's theological struggles on a whole series of fronts: with his grandfather's engagement in the Civil War, with his loneliness through much of his life, with his brother's clear and his father's apparent loss of belief, with his father's desertion of the town, with the hardships of people's lives, and above all with his feelings of hostility and jealousy towards young Boughton, whom he knows at some level he has to forgive.
 Ames's struggles are illustrated by numerous quotations from the Bible, from theologians (especially Calvin's Institutes of the Christian Religion), and from philosophers, especially the atheist Feuerbach, whom Ames greatly respects.[1]: 23–4, 124, 143, 208